How to have a beauty salon in your home?

 Dry brushing is not a new trend, it has its roots in ancient times.
 It's common in Ayurvedic medicine and in many cultures including the ancient Greeks and Japanese have used skin brushing to cleanse and beautify the skin.

-Dry brushing is wonderful for the skin, it exfoliates the skin like any body scrubs do.
+Dry brushing is wonderful for the skin, it exfoliates the skin as any body scrubs do.
 The bristles of the brush manually sweep away dull, rough, flaky skin cells.
 After a dry brushing session, your skin will feel softer and smoother and look more radiant.
 It increases circulation and blood flow and even out lumps and bumps, including cellulite.
-While dry body brushing won't completely get rid of cellulite, it helps to mobilise and contribute to the even distribution of fat deposits under the skin and if you keep doing it, it's proven to give your limbs a much smoother, and firmer, look and feel.
+While dry body brushing won't completely get rid of cellulite, it helps to mobilize and contribute to the even distribution of fat deposits under the skin and if you keep doing it, it's proven to give your limbs a much smoother, and firmer, look and feel.

 To dry brush, use a natural-bristle brush gently but firmly in long strokes toward your heart, usually going over each area two or three times.
 At your belly, brush in a clockwise motion.
 Dry brushing is typically done before showering and should be followed with a moisturizer.
 Some people use the brush without anything, some people put a little bit of body oil in the brush after showering.
 You decide which comes easier for you, it feels great also after a sauna!